Body Stress Release

 The process takes between 25 and 35 minutes.
-Generally three consultations are carried out, which may be sufficient in those cases where the body stress is mild or has been present for a relatively short period.
+Generally three to five consultations are carried out, which may be sufficient in those cases where the body stress is mild or has been present for a relatively short period.
 In the case of severe or long-standing body stress, a further consultation is necessary within a week, followed by further sessions, with the number and frequency depending on the body’s response.
 Thereafter clients are advised to be assessed for body stress three to four times a year for health maintenance.

 - As Body Stress Release is a gentle approach, it is safe and suitable for people of all ages, from new-born babies to the aged, in all states of health.